Terrible advice from a great scientist

 I am not inclined to write polemic posts.
 I generally like to leave that to others, while I take the admittedly easier route of waxing positive over various bits of cool science I find or hear about, and yes, occasionally do myself.

-But WSJ editorial from E.O.
-Wilson has irked me so much, I have decided to go for it.
+has irked me so much, I have decided to go for it.
 The upset I felt when reading this was on several levels: as a teacher, and a scientist, and as a person concerned for the future of science, and science literacy.
 In this editorial, Wilson promotes a type of scientific illiteracy that is dangerous if taken to heart by aspiring scientists.

 OK, let's take a closer look.
 First, Wilson's claim from personal experience that "advanced math" is unnecessary.
 That he only got to taking calculus when he was tenured faculty at Harvard at the age if 32, and was never more than a C student.
 He became successful anyway.
 Wilson is a successful outlier: a genius that did the right things and was in the right place and time to get where he got, the lack of some basic skills otherwise mostly needed not hindering him.